chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 domains that users without technical backgrounds may confuse for another site.

-## Heuristics are imperfect
+## Lookalike checks are imperfect

-Like all heuristics, Chrome's heuristics are not always right.
-For instance, attackers can choose lookalike domains that Chrome is unable to detect.
-Our intent with Chrome's lookalike heuristics is not to make spoofing impossible, but to force attackers to use less convincing lookalikes, allowing users to notice spoofs more easily.
+Chrome's lookalike checks are not always right.
+Chrome can not detect all lookalike domains, and often lookalike domains are not malicious.
+Our intent with Chrome's lookalike warnings is not to make spoofing impossible, but to force attackers to use less convincing lookalikes, allowing users to notice spoofs more easily.

-In addition to not catching all spoofs, Chrome's heuristics also label some benign pages as lookalikes.
-We have several approaches to minimize these
+While Chrome's checks sometimes label some benign pages as lookalikes, we use several approaches to minimize mistakes:
-mistakes:

- * Heuristics are tuned to minimize warnings on legitimate pages.
+ * Checks are tuned to minimize warnings on legitimate pages.
  * Users are never prohibited from visiting the site requested, and the warnings shown are designed to be helpful and informative, rather than scary.
- * We monitor what sites trigger the most warnings on a regular basis, and disable warnings on identified false positives.
+ * We monitor what sites trigger the most warnings on a regular basis, and disable warnings when we identify mistakes.
- * For domains used internally, we provide an [Enterprise Policy](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=LookalikeWarningAllowlistDomains) allowing businesses to selectively disable these warnings as needed for their users.
+ * For domains used in company environments, we provide an [Enterprise Policy](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=LookalikeWarningAllowlistDomains) allowing businesses to selectively disable warnings as needed for their users.
- * For several months following the roll-out of new heuristics, we accept appeals from site operators whose sites have been incorrectly flagged.
+ * For several months following the roll-out of new lookalike checks, we accept review requests from site operators whose sites have been flagged.
- * Heuristics launching in Chrome 88 or later will trigger a console message informing site owners of the issue for at least one release prior to triggering user-visible warnings.
+ * New lookalike checks launching in Chrome 88 or later will trigger a console message informing site owners of the issue for at least one release prior to triggering user-visible warnings.